Matthew J. Brouillette (pronounced "Bree-Yet") is President and CEO of the Commonwealth Foundation for Public Policy Alternatives.

 The son of Presbyterian missionary parents, Jeff spent many of his formative years in places like Africa, South America and Southeast Asia.
 But it was observing the 1986 "People Power Revolution in Manila, the overthrow of the Philippines' 20 year dictator, that Jeff credits with awakening a lifelong passion for public service.

 Jeff is a graduate of Liberty University.
-He lives in Camp Hill with his wife, Rebecca, and their three children.
+He lives in the Harrisburg area with his wife and their three children.

 Dr. Victoria C. G. Coates is a Senior Fellow with the Commonwealth Foundation for Public Policy Alternatives.